elisefung/Petfinder/README.md

 # Petfinder
-> a simple redesign and implementation of the Petfinder website using the MEANstack and Petfinder API, for CS4550 Web Development semester project.
+a simple redesign and implementation of the Petfinder website using the MEANstack and Petfinder API

+> This project was created for Jose Annunziato's CS4550 Web Development course, Spring 2015.

 ## Setting Up
 ```javascript